 Interest expense, net primarily represented for each year, the interest on our outstanding long-term debt (see "Note 8 - Borrowings and Other Debt Obligations" to our Consolidated Financial Statements for additional details) offset by interest income.
-Interest expense, net, of \$123 million in 2023, decreased \$56 million, or 31%, compared to 2022 primarily due to the early repayments of principal on our 11.00% Exit Notes maturing on December 1, 2024, fully repaid in 2023, early repayments and repurchases of principal on our 6.5% Senior Secured Notes maturing September 15, 2028, and an increase in interest income.
-Interest expense, net, of \$179 million in 2022, decreased \$81 million, or 31%, compared to \$260 million in 2021 primarily due to the early repayments of principal amounts on our 11.00% Exit Notes maturing on December 1, 2024, having fully repaid in 2021 on our 8.75% Senior Secured Notes maturing on September 1, 2024, and an increase in interest income.
+Interest expense, net, of \$102 million in 2024, decreased \$21 million, or 17%, compared to 2023 primarily after the early and full repayment of our 6.5% Senior Secured Notes maturing September 15, 2028 in 2024.